TeamSTEP/catch.io-docs/game-design-and-balancing.md

 ### Map Layout and Areas

-Catch.io will have an open map that consists of multiple areas that are connected to each other.
+Witch One will have an open map that consists of multiple areas that are connected to each other.
 Each area should be big enough to contain 2 ~ 3 players without noticing each other.

 Areas include: